 Downloads not working on Mac even after changing permissions?
 Restart your MacBook in safe mode and try again.

 If downloads won’t open on your Mac, there are several possible reasons.
-Follow the steps above to fix Mac downloads not working.
+Follow these steps to fix Mac downloads not working: